Covariance-based Structural Equation Modeling (CB-SEM)

 Starting value strategy

-Apply configured starting values.
+- Apply configured starting values

 Special assumptions

-Imply latent variable correlations.
+- Imply latent variable correlations

-CB-SEM examples in SmartPLS from renowned textbooks
+CB-SEM Examples in SmartPLS

 References